Ajfriel86/HangManGame/README.md

 - ### Programming Paradigm

-    + [Object Orientated Programming](https://codeinstitute.net/ie/blog/object-oriented-programming/): This was the paradigm I chose to complete this project.
+    + [Object Oriented  Programming](https://codeinstitute.net/ie/blog/object-oriented-programming/): This was the paradigm I chose to complete this project.
 It involves classes and methods that are accessed to complete tasks of a desired outcome.

 - ### Other tools: